Los Angeles Guinea Pig Rescue

 My guinea pig's bond fell apart when I got home.
 What can I do?

 Sometimes it takes a few days for guinea pigs to adjust to their new friend and environment.
-Chasing, nipping, rumbling, light chattering, nose-punching, and even a little bit of fur-flying is normal for the first 7-10 days.
+Chasing, nipping, rumbling, light chattering, nose-punching, and even a little bit of fur in the mouth is normal for the first 10-14 days.
 If the arguing is relentless, the guinea pigs do not allow each other to eat or drink, or blood is drawn, please contact us and we will schedule you for a swap.

 Donations